vsch/idea-multimarkdown/README.md

         will be changed to respective list items

-        If all the list items in selection are already of respective type then they will be changed to plain text paragraphs.
+        If all the list items in selection are already of respective type then they will be changed to plain text paragraphs, except for task list items.
+These will revert to bullet list items.

     ![List Item Actions](assets/images/noload/ListItemActions.gif)